punchcafe/CV/README.md

 #### Makers Academy (November 2018 to March 2019)

-* Curious and passionate about code.
-[PROVIDE EVIDENCE]
-* Fast, independent learner [PROVIDE EVIDENCE]
-* Great collaborator [PROVIDE EVIDENCE]

-* OOP, TDD, MVC, DDD
+* Rigorous understanding of Test-Driven Development.
+* Acquired strong processes for self teaching new technologies to a useable standard in short time frames.
+* Completed four team engineering projects while adhering to and refining understanding of *Agile* processes.
-* Agile/XP
+* Technologies:
-* Ruby, Rails, JavaScript
+    * Ruby, Rails, Sinatra; Rspec and Capybara
-* RSpec, Jasmine
+    * JavaScript, React; Jasmine and Jest
+* Practices:
+    * Test-Driven Development
+    * Domain-Driven Development
+    * MVC architecture
+    * Agile

 #### Royal Holloway, University of London (September 2011 to July 2014)